 - 1:1 staffing during the day with awake overnight staff

-- Services geared towards people’s interests, likes, and what is important to them
+- Services geared towards people’s interests and what is important to them

-- Opportunities to explore and try new things including different community events and activities such as going to movies, libraries, parks, zoo, malls, etc.
+- Opportunities to explore and try new things — movies, libraries, parks, shopping, etc.